yaijs/yai/docs/components/tabs.md

 ## Features

 **🚀 Performance**
-- O(1) event delegation (listeners only on root level, regardless of depth)
+- Event delegation (listeners only on root level, regardless of depth)
 - Tested to 400+ nesting levels (1,530 components, 15,504 elements)
 - Production use: 3-20 levels (native-like performance)
 - Bottleneck: Browser rendering at 60+ levels, not framework